sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>baobab</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A graphical directory tree analyzer
+Short desc    : A graphical directory tree analyzer
 URL          : https://wiki.gnome.org/Apps/Baobab
-Лицензия     : GPLv2+ and GFDL
+License      : GPLv2+ and GFDL
-Описание     : Baobab is able to scan either specific directories or the whole filesystem, in
+Descript     : Baobab is able to scan either specific directories or the whole filesystem, in
              : order to give the user a graphical tree representation including each
              : directory size or percentage in the branch.
 It also auto-detects in real-time
              : any change made to your home folder as far as any mounted/unmounted device.